filipesmedeiros/nanotip-fediverse/README.md

 ### Non-custodial tips

 If you wanna use the bot to tip someone without having an account with the tipper, use "non-custodial".
-The tipper will create a block and give you a hash to sign.
-The you just have to reply with the signature and the bot will tip the person for you.
+The tipper will create a block and give you a hash to sign, for the address found in your account.
+Then, you just have to reply with the signature and the bot will tip the person for you.
 This way the bot never touched the money.
 Yay for non-custodial stuff 🥳

 It will look something like this: